Summit Insights — February 2026

 Several respondents specifically mentioned wanting cohort-based learning with the speakers they connected with most.
 Others asked for in-person networking opportunities and breakout sessions.
 Multiple people requested access to recordings, suggesting ongoing content has value beyond the live event.

 The improvement suggestions were remarkably light.
-Only 4.3% wanted smaller or more interactive sessions.
-Only 2.1% asked for clearer "what to do next" guidance, with deeper tactical depth appearing only in a small number of open-ended responses.
 The summit format landed well.
 The question is how to extend it.

 They're not asking for more content.
 They're asking for more access to the people who've done it and the deals they can deploy into.